frankheat/offsecnotes/content/web/vulnerabilities/csrf.md

 # Cross-Site Request Forgery (CSRF)

 Cross-Site Request Forgery (CSRF) is a type of web attack where a malicious site tricks a user into performing actions on another site where they're authenticated.
-For example, it could change a user's email or send money—without their consent.
+For example, it could change a user's email or send money-without their consent.

 ---